Guide to the unitary patent (UP)

 A 15% reduction in the renewal fees (and any additional fees due) can be obtained if the proprietor files a statement with the EPO that they are willing to allow any person to have a licence in return for appropriate consideration.

 The availability of a ‘licence of right’ can be withdrawn at any time but if an exclusive licence is recorded in the Register for unitary patent protection or a request to record such a licence is pending before the EPO, it is not possible to record licences of right.

 Unitary patent as an object of property

-As an object of property, a unitary patent shall be treated in its entirety and in all the member states where it has effect as a national patent of the member state in which, according to the European Patent Register:
+As an object of property a unitary patent is treated in its entirety and in all the member states where it has effect as a national patent of the member state in which, according to the European Patent Register: